uit-hdl/chatbot-for-mental-health/prompts/mental-health/source-monitors/chief_judge_source_fidelity.md

 concepts if it is necessary for the user to understand the content of the source(s).

-Here are the evaluations that you can give to the chatbot message:
+Here are the verdicts that you can give to the chatbot message:

 1. "ACCEPT" (message is completely supported by the source; every single sentence has a corresponding paragraph or sentence that supports it)